ShadmanSobhan/Two-Stage-Op-Amp-Designing/README.md

 | Offset Voltage (µV) | -819.1 | 96.63 | -770.9 | 804.9 |
 | Total Harmonic Distortion (%) | 0.08695 | 1.86 | 0.1974 | 1.742 |

+## Application of the Designed OTA
+In this study, we considered mainly 10 parameters.
+Some results were satisfactory, while others were less optimal due to trade-offs.
+Our main design goal for this OTA was to achieve satisfactory gain, UGB, low noise, and THD while maintaining stability and a high phase margin.

+The gain, slew rate, stability, THD, and PSRR achieved across all corners are good for an OTA.
+The average UGB is 100–150 MHz, but in some corners, the UGB became too high or too low.
+For example, in the SS corner at `-125°C`, the UGB measured `48.11 MHz` after PEX simulation.
+However, this is still acceptable as the OTA is designed for a `10 MS/s` SAR ADC.

+For an `N`-bit SAR ADC with full-scale `V_FS = 1 V`, the LSB size is:
+`LSB_N = V_FS / 2^N`

+Hence:
+- `LSB_8 = 1 / 256 ≈ 3.906 mV`
+- `LSB_9 = 1 / 512 ≈ 1.953 mV`
+- `LSB_10 = 1 / 1024 ≈ 0.9766 mV`

+The measured post-layout input-referred noise of the OTA is between `846 µV` and `1279 µV`, which corresponds approximately to:
+- `0.22–0.33 LSB` for 8-bit
+- `0.43–0.66 LSB` for 9-bit
+- `0.87–1.31 LSB` for 10-bit operation

+Therefore, the OTA noise is comfortably low for 8-bit, acceptable for 9-bit SAR operation, but marginal-to-exceeding the 1-LSB budget at 10 bits (worst-case > 1 LSB).

+To maintain high gain and UGB at low supply voltage, a high current was required to drive a `10 pF` load.
+This increased the required power for OTA operation, which is on average `3.5–5 mW`.
+One of the key design trade-offs is this higher power requirement.

+The achieved offset voltage, which ranges up to approximately `±0.8 mV` across process, voltage, and temperature (PVT) variations, corresponds roughly to:
+- `0.2 LSB` for 8-bit
+- `0.4 LSB` for 9-bit
+- `0.8 LSB` for 10-bit resolutions

+This level of offset is negligible for 8-bit operation, acceptable for 9-bit accuracy, but borderline for 10-bit systems.